sosiouxme/origin-aggregated-logging/README.md

     oc delete is/node -n openshift

-The builds should be started once defined; if any fail, you can retry them with
+The builds should start once defined; if any fail, you can retry them with:

     oc start-build <component>